Skip to main content

 Background

-The proclamation of the UNESCO Decade of Indigenous Languages (2022–2032) endorses need for urgent commitment to safeguard linguistic diversity and promote the rights of Indigenous people at a global scale.
-In this context, the 27th ALASA Conference invites participants to engage in discussions on the theme AI Tools, Language Documentation, and Identities in the Decade of Indigenous Languages.
+The proclamation of the UNESCO Decade of Indigenous Languages (2022–2032) emphasises the need for a global, urgent commitment to protect linguistic diversity and uphold the rights of Indigenous peoples worldwide.
+In this context, the 27th ALASA Conference invites participants to join discussions on the theme Repositioning Indigenous Language Systems through Digital Language Resources to Advance African Language Development And Identity.

-This Conference provides a platform for delegates to engage in a meaningful dialogue on how AI presents both transformative opportunities and complexities relating to language documentation, policy and ethics issues, identity, multilingual applications, literature, applied linguistics and digital heritage.
+This Conference offers a platform for delegates to engage in meaningful dialogue on how AI presents both transformative opportunities and challenges related to language documentation, policy and ethics, identity, multilingual applications, literature, applied linguistics, and digital heritage.

 Sub-themes